RebellionRider/SQL_Tutorials/CREATE_TABLE_AS_vs_COPY_TABLE/README.md

 ## Download the SQL Script

-You can download the SQL script from the repository to quickly and easily copy tables in your database.
+You can download the SQL script [SQL_Table_Copy_Methods.sql] from the repository to quickly and easily copy tables in your database.

 ## Follow for More SQL and Data Analysis Tutorials